This is a copy of our safeguarding policy and procedure:

 9.1 The Safeguarding team will monitor and evaluate all safeguarding concerns.

-9.2 The findings if applicable will be used to improve safeguarding practices across CIB.
+9.2 The findings, if applicable, will be used to improve safeguarding practices across Sight Life.